acatoire/bipbipzizik/README.md

 ## Steps to Configure and/or Run once without AutoStart
 0. Copy/Downloar/Clone the project in home/pi
-1. Run `python setup_reader.py` to select the reader from the inputs
+1. Run `python3 setup_reader.py` to select the reader from the inputs
-2. Run `python add_card.py` to scan cards and enter your Google Play Music Playlist Name
+2. Run `python3 add_card.py` to scan cards and enter your Google Play Music Playlist Name
-3. Make .sh scrypts executables : chmod +x sonosplay.sh
+3. Make .sh scrypts executables : `chmod +x sonosplay.sh`
-4. Run `python box.py` to start the application and verify that it is reading your cards and csv list properly
+4. Run `python3 box.py` to start the application and verify that it is reading your cards and csv list properly

 ## Install Service to AutoStart